 This will install the standard version of

 hostapd, but the WDN3200 needs a different version.
-Clone it as follows:
+We will have to install it over the existing standard version.
+Go ahead and clone the repository as follows:

 Compile and install the driver: